 If, after being sent to a CPR or other places according to Article 13(5-bis) TUI, third-country nationals apply for asylum, they will be subject to detention pursuant to Article 6 of the Reception Decree.
 In these cases, the competence to the judicial review on the validation or extension of detention is up to the Specialised Section of the competent Civil Court, having regard to the place where the centre is located.

 The Questore’s order related to the detention or the extension thereof shall be issued in writing, accompanied by an explanatory statement, and shall indicate that the applicant may submit to the court section responsible for validating the order, personally or with the aid of a lawyer, statements of defence.
 Such order shall be communicated to the applicant in the first language that the applicant has indicated or in a language that the applicant can reasonably understand.

 According to the law, where possible, the applicant takes part in the hearing on the validation of detention by videoconference, allowing the lawyer to be present at the place where the applicant is located.
 The presence of a police officer should ensure that there are no impediments or limitations on the exercise of the asylum seeker’s rights.
 The lawyer is thus forced to choose between being present next to the client or next to the judge at the validation hearing.

-The Questore shall transmit the relevant files to the competent judicial authority to validate the detention for a maximum period of 60 days, in order to allow the completion of procedure related to the examination of the asylum application.
+The Questore shall transmit the relevant files to the competent judicial authority to validate the detention for a maximum period of 60 days, to allow the completion of procedure related to the examination of the asylum application.
 However, the detention or the prolongation of detention shall not last beyond the time necessary for the examination of the asylum application under accelerated procedure, unless additional detention grounds are present pursuant to Article 14 TUI.
 Any delays in the completion of the administrative procedures required for the examination of the asylum application, if not caused by the applicant, should not constitute valid ground for the extension of the detention.